AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-*	Casual riders make up 44% of the number of rides recorded which provides for an opportunity to convert casual riders to members.
+* Casual riders make up 44% of the number of rides recorded which provides an opportunity to convert casual riders to members.
 * Casual riders ride duration average is twice that of members.
 * Both casual and member riders prefer classic bike types.
 There were no member riders who chose to ride a docked bike.

 <div id="image-table">
   <div align="center">